 The Miniature Anglo Nubian is being bred as a graceful and elegant animal which, when Purebred Status is reached, will ideally stand between 60 and 70 centimetres at the wither.
 They can come in any colour or colour pattern, with short, fine, glossy hair.
-They are bred to produce a relatively high quantity and quality of milk with a butterfat yield similar to that of the standard Anglo Nubian. .
+They are bred to produce a relatively high quantity and quality of milk with the high butterfat yield of the standard Anglo Nubian. .

 Emphasis is on a structurally correct animal with a well-attached udder that milks with ease – this breed being intended for small farms and property owners who milk by hand and prefer a smaller animal for handling, feeding, and accommodation purposes.

 General appearance (style and quality): The ideal is an alert, exotic animal with a high, proud head carriage, majestic bearing and upright stance.
 The goat should show the true attributes of sound dairy type.

 Head (skull, eyes, ears, mouth, nostrils): Profile short and arched.
 Polled or neatly disbudded.
 Muzzle fine and tapered, nostrils flat, ideally the bite should be where the teeth fit snugly against the dental pad, but the teeth may extend beyond the dental pad.
 Ears low set on the head, long, broad and pendulous.
 Eyes should be almond shaped and set wide apart.